About & Methodology

 Data Sources

-• Elections Canada— Political contribution data including donor name, type, amount, recipient party, and electoral district.
+- Elections Canada— Political contribution data from Elections Canada, including donor name, type, amount, recipient party, and electoral district.

-• OpenParliament API— MP biographical data, party affiliation, riding information.
+- OpenParliament API— MP biographical data, party affiliation, riding information from OpenParliament.

 How Sankey Diagrams Work